esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Let us see what inputs and commands variant_call.sh script need to run variant calling on PCMP_H326.

-Try running the script with help menu and check all the inputs that is required by the script.
+Navigate to variant_calling folder in day1pm directory and Try running the script with help menu.
+Check all the inputs that is required by the script.

 ```